tjujingzong/NLPCC2026-Task8-FIIA/README.md

 **Q6: What kind of adapted sentence counts as a successful attack?**

-A: This task focuses on the **collapse of internal consistency** in large language models during factivity inference, rather than whether the answer is flipped relative to the original sentence.
-This can be illustrated with the following example:

-Suppose we choose DeepSeek as the target model.
-We adapt an original sentence A from the dataset into two modified sentences, A1 and A2.
+A: In short, the modified sentence we expect should make the model's inference results **more inconsistent**.
+That is, we only care about changes in the consistency rate, not about what the specific answer is.
+Consider the following example: suppose we select sentence A from the dataset as the original sentence and modify it into two versions, A1 and A2.

-- DeepSeek's 10 judgments on the original sentence A are: `T,T,T,T,T,T,T,T,T,T`
+- The model's 10 judgments on the original sentence A are: `T,T,T,T,T,T,T,T,T,T`
-- DeepSeek's 10 judgments on the modified sentence A1 are: `U,U,U,U,U,U,U,U,U,U`
+- The model's 10 judgments on the modified sentence A1 are: `U,U,U,U,U,U,U,U,U,U`
-- DeepSeek's 10 judgments on the modified sentence A2 are: `T,U,T,U,T,U,T,U,T,U`
+- The model's 10 judgments on the modified sentence A2 are: `T,U,T,U,T,U,T,U,T,U`

 For modified sentence A1, although the model's judgment changes, its consistency rate is the same as that of the original sentence A, namely 100%.
 The model remains logically self-consistent.
 Therefore, sentence A1 is an **invalid modification**.
 For modified sentence A2, the consistency rate is only 50%.
-The model's judgment is no longer stable, meaning that different answers may be obtained across repeated queries.
+The model's judgments are no longer stable, meaning that different answers may be obtained across repeated queries.
 Therefore, sentence A2 is a **valid modification that aligns with the objective of this task**.

 # Registration